PedroLorenzen/NodeJS/mandatory2/SkillHub/README.md

 # svelte SKILLHUB

-> Midway Svelte project in my 4. semester studying Computer Science at KEA.
+> I am currently halfway through a Svelte project in my fourth semester of Computer Science studies at KEA.

-SKILLHUB is a simple job portal to post jobs you want to offer others or find help with a job.
+> SKILLHUB is an easy-to-use job portal where you can post job opportunities or seek assistance with tasks.

 ## Installation

-1. CD into client and install the package with your favorite package manager:
+1. CD into client and install the package:

 ```
 npm install